 There's no EventServiceProvider

-in Laravel 11 now.
-This means that to register events and listeners, you either need to use event discovery or manually register events and listeners inside another service provider.
+This means that to register events and listeners, you either need to:

-Here's a reminder of what event/listener registration looks like in Laravel 10:
+Before we start, here's a reminder of what event/listener registration looks like in Laravel 10 and below:

 protected $listen = [